evenstar1111/movie-info-app/README.md

 ## Info

-This app uses THE MOVIE DATABASE (TMDB) to show movies, tv shows and also enables searching for tvs, movies, persons & collections.
+This app uses THE MOVIE DATABASE API (TMDB API) to show movies, tv shows and also enables searching for tvs, movies, persons & collections.

 I just learned basics of next js, and wanted to try out its feature.
 So, I decided to build this.
 And the code is not very optimized , well structured and might have mistakes.
 But I will try to make it better eventually.
 If suggest any modification that would be great.